mtahakoroglu/PyShoe-annotation-expansion-for-LLIO/README.md

 <img src="results/figs/vicon/vicon_data_zv_optimal_2017-11-22-11-25-20.png" alt="ZV labels for experiment 4 (2017-11-22-11-25-20) VICON dataset" width=%100 height=auto>

-<p>As mentioned above, to detect the missed stride(s), supplementary detectors will be exploited such as VICON, ARED, MBGTD or AMVD.
-Generally VICON detector is able to generate ZUPT phases correctly; therefore, in many of the cases, we only use VICON ZUPT detector as the only supplementary detector.
-This process shown here is annotation of some parts of some experiments of VICON training dataset manually to correct for errors in the training data.
-While correcting for missed strides one by one in the experiments with at least one missed stride, some experiments are excluded by observing zero-velocity plots that belong to crawling experiments.
-Eventually, generation of bipedal locomotion training dataset is going to be completed.
-After that, the bi-LSTM network will be trained for robust ZUPT phase (and stride) detection.</p>
+<p align="justify">As mentioned above, to detect the missed stride(s), supplementary detectors will be exploited such as VICON, ARED, MBGTD or AMVD.
+Generally VICON detector is able to generate ZUPT phases correctly; therefore, in many of the cases, we only use VICON ZUPT detector as the only supplementary detector. <b>The process described here is the annotation of some parts of some experiments of VICON training dataset manually to correct for ZUPT phase and stride detection errors in the training data.</b> While correcting for the missed stride(s) one by one in the experiments <b>with at least one missed stride</b>, crawling experiments (non-bipedal motion) are excluded by observing zero-velocity plots.
+PyShoe is based on OpenShoe ZUPT aided EKF method, which is a traditional double integration approach (in prediction step of KF) where the corrections are made in periodic ZUPT phase (correction step of KF).
+Including non-bipedal locomotion data such as crawling experiments affect PyShoe performance on walking and running data negatively by missing some ZV phases and corresponding strides.</p>

+<p align="justify">Eventually, after correction process of VICON experiments, bipedal locomotion training dataset is going to be formed and subsequently the bi-LSTM network will be retrained for robust ZUPT phase (and stride) detection for bipedal locomotion data suhc as walking, jogging and running.</p>

 <p align="justify">Please use <b>detect_missed_strides.m</b> located at <b>data/vicon/processed</b> if you like to reproduce the following figures.</p>